Raneem-AbdeHafez/Enhancing_PepperRobot_LLM/2nd_readme.md

 If you wish to customize the application, you can modify the following aspects:

-- **Model Selection**: To use a different language model, change the `model_name` variable in `app7b.py` to the desired model name.
+- **Model Selection**: To use a different language model, change the `model_name` variable in `webserver_Flask_Code.py` to the desired model name from the Hugging Face model hub.
-- **Generation Parameters**: Adjust the generation parameters in the `generate_text` function to control the length and quality of the generated text.
-Parameters such as `max_length`, `do_sample`, `top_k`, and `num_return_sequences` can be modified based on your requirements.

-Please note that the generation times mentioned in the CSV file are approximate and may vary depending on the system's hardware specifications, network conditions, and other environmental factors.

-## Data Persistence

-The generated texts are stored in the `generated_texts.json` file, which allows for persistent storage across application restarts.
-The `load_generated_texts` and `save_generated_texts` functions handle the loading and saving of generated texts from and to the file, respectively.
-This ensures that previously generated texts are not lost when the application restarts.
+- **User Interface**: You can update the HTML template (`index7b.html`) to change the appearance and layout of the web interface.
+- **Functionality**: Extend the functionality of the application by adding new routes, integrating additional models, or implementing new features as needed.

 ## License